wints/documentation/ingredients/dashboard_setup/web_url.md

 <!---       Tip2 -->
 {% protip title='Tip:' %}
 You can customize this fallback URL on a per-platform or even per-link basis.
-After completing setup, you may want to check out [TODO] [links-and-sharing.VIII-customizing-URL](http://example.com).
+After completing setup, you may want to check out our page on [Redirection](/domains/redirection/{{page.platform}}/).
 {% endprotip %}
 <!---       /Tip2 -->